 Person in a glass cage facing a crocodile at Crocosaurus Cove's Cage of Death.

-Plunge into the Cage of Death for a heart-pounding 15-minute encounter with Australia's largest saltwater crocodiles.
-Solo or with a friend, this thrilling experience at Crocosaurus Cove isn't for the faint-hearted.
-Expert supervision and safety briefings ensure your security as you descend in a
+In a heart-pounding, 15-minute encounter at Australia’s largest saltwater crocodile exhibit, you'll plunge into the Cage of Death.
+Whether alone or accompanied by a friend, this thrilling experience at Crocosaurus Cove is not for those easily frightened.
+Expert supervision and complete safety briefings ensure your security as you descend in a transparent cage to face these prehistoric predators.

-Beyond the Cage of Death, Crocosaurus Cove offers a wealth of experiences.
-Swim with crocs, fish for them, or hold a baby saltwater crocodile.
-Marvel at the 200,000-liter freshwater aquarium housing barramundi, archer fish, and whiprays.
-Discover 70 reptile species in the Reptile House and visit turtles in the Top End Turtle Billabong.
-It's the perfect start to your Northern Territory adventure.
+Crocosaurus Cove offers much more than the Cage of Death.
+Located near Darwin, it provides various experiences like swimming with crocs, fishing for them, or holding baby saltwater crocodiles.
+Marvel at a 200,000-liter freshwater aquarium showcasing barramundi, archer fish, and whiprays.
+Explore over 70 reptile species in the Reptile House and visit turtles residing in the Top End Turtle Billabong.
+It's an excellent start to your adventure in Northern Territory.

 Guest in a glass enclosure with a crocodile at Crocosaurus Cove, Darwin.